Knorsker/Knorsker.github.io/index.markdown

        src="A3\Geoplot_antal_pladser.html"
        width="1100"
        height="350">
 _Figure 4: A visualization of the number of bike spots in the districts of Copenhagen.
-The dots represent the exact bike racks around in Copenhagen._
+The points represent the exact bike racks around in Copenhagen._

 <embed
        type="text/html"
        src="A3\Geoplot_antal_pladser_per_m2.html"
        width="1100"
        height="350">
 _Figure 5: A visualization of the number of bike spots per m<sup>2</sup> in the districts of Copenhagen.
-The dots represent the exact bike racks around in Copenhagen._
+The points represent the exact bike racks around in Copenhagen._

 <embed
        type="text/html"
        src="A3\Geoplot_antal_pladser_per_befolkning.html"
        width="1100"
        height="350">
 _Figure 6: A visualization of the number of bike spots per citizen in the districts of Copenhagen.
-The dots represent the exact bike racks around in Copenhagen._
+The points represent the exact bike racks around in Copenhagen._

 The first geoplot (*figure 4*) shows the placement of each registered bike rack as well as the total number of bike spots per district.
 This plot shows that the district Indre By is the district with the most registered bikespots with 26731 bikespots.
 The outer Nordvest districts Valby, Vanløse, Brønshøj-Husum and Bispebjerg all have a number of bike racks in the range 1500-3000, which can also be seen in *figure 3* when plotting the bike spots.
 Looking at the geographical placement of each data plot it can be seen that major roads such as Frederikssundvej, Amagerbrogade and Østerbrograde are traced out as many bikeracks are placed on these streets.